alemart/speedy-vision/README.md

 When using the `MultiscaleFAST` detector, you may also specify:

 * `depth: number`.
 An integer between `1` and `4` that tells Speedy how "deep" it should go when searching for keypoints in scale-space.
 Defaults to `3`.
+* `scaleFactor: number`.
+The scale factor between two consecutive pyramid layers.
+Defaults to the square root of two.
 * `useHarrisScore: boolean`.
 Adopt a better scoring function (cornerness measure).
 It will give you slightly better features.
 Defaults to `false` (using the `MultiscaleHarris` detector is preferred).

 #### Harris corners